richlamdev/tf-github-admin/README.md

 Terraform is configured to use JSON decode function to dynamically create resources.
-The JSON data becomes the source of truth as opposed to Terraform resource entries.  (which can be many, many resources depending on the scale of the platform)  Refer to the Deploy Diagram section.
+The JSON data becomes the source of truth as opposed to Terraform resource entries.  (which can be many resources depending on the scale of the platform)  Refer to the Deploy Diagram section.